 Mr. Martin is a CPA and holds a bachelor's degree in business administration from the École des Hautes Études Commerciales.
 He has over 40 years of experience in the field of finance, accounting and business management.
 From 2002 to November 2014, Mr. Martin was a partner at Deloitte where he held various positions, including managing partner of finance and operations for Deloitte Canada.
 In this capacity, he was inter alia, responsible for all the office space of Deloitte in Canada.
 He was also responsible for external audit services offered to publicly traded and private companies.
 From 1979 to 2002, Mr. Martin worked at Andersen, where he was a partner from 1990 to 2002.
 He was a partner offering external audit services to publicly traded and private companies while holding various management positions for Andersen in Canada.
-Since February 2020, Mr. Martin sits on the board of D-Box Technologies Inc. and since April 2020, on the board of Richelieu Hardware Ltd.
+Mr. Martin has served on the board of D-Box Technologies Inc. from February 2020 to September 2024.
+Since April 2020, Mr. Martin serves on the board of Richelieu Hardware Ltd.

 Board/Committees Number

-Board 11 / 11
+Board 9 / 11

-Audit 5/5
+Audit 4 / 4

-Units Deferred Units Total nb of Units Market value of total nb of Units (1) minimum participation requirement (2) 50,000 Nil 50,000 \$161,000 Yes
+Units Deferred Units Total nb of Units Market value of total nb of Units (1) minimum participation requirement (2) 50,000 17,683 67,683 \$228,092 Yes

-- (1) Based on the May 15th, 2024, Unit closing price (\$3.22).
-(2) Refer to the section: Unitholding Requirements. - (3) Until June 15, 2021, Mr. Martin was a Non-Participating Trustee and could not, directly or indirectly, hold any interest in BTB.
+- (1) Based on the May 2, 2025, Unit closing price \$3.37. - (2) Refer to the section: Unitholding Requirements.